Epicurious drops beef recipes, drawing ire from the pro-burger crowd — and some food activists

 “I love Epicurious, but this seems a little short-sighted,” said Danielle Nierenberg, a food activist and the founder of Food Tank, a nonprofit focused on sustainability and equity.

-She notes that not all beef is equal, and that there are options for more sustainable beef, including regenerative farming methods and pasture-raised cattle.
+She notes that not all beef is equal and that there are options for more sustainable beef, including regenerative farming methods and pasture-raised cattle.
 “It might be good to reduce our meat consumption, but it could mislead consumers into thinking that all beef is bad,” she says.
 “There are small-scale producers who need consumers’ support.”

 Others noted that beef isn’t the only food whose farming has environmental costs.
-“Factory farming of anything from corn to cattle is environmentally destructive,” one user wrote.
-“To say beef is bad but chicken is okay is hypocritical.”

-In the editors note, Epicurious acknowledged that beef isn’t the only potentially problematic ingredient to be found in recipes.
+In the editor’s note, Epicurious acknowledged that beef isn’t the only potentially problematic ingredient to be found in recipes.
 “All ruminant animals (like sheep and goats) have significant environmental costs, and there are problems with chicken, seafood, soy, and almost every other ingredient,” they wrote.
 “In a food system so broken, almost no choice is perfect.”

 And although Epicurious explained its reasoning as purely an environmental one, animal advocates were disappointed that the publication didn’t take other factory farming into account.
-Lewis Bollard, the farm animal welfare program officer at Open Philanthropy Project, said he welcomes the increasing attention to the environmental impacts of meat, but says he hopes people adopt a more inclusive definition of “sustainability.”
+Lewis Bollard, the farm animal welfare program officer at Open Philanthropy Project, said he welcomes the increasing attention to the environmental impacts of meat, but he hopes people adopt a more inclusive definition of “sustainability.”

 “The broader conception of sustainability is not just about the carbon emissions, it’s ‘is this a socially acceptable system?
-Is it sustainable for the community, and for animals?’"
+Is it sustainable for the community and for animals?’ ”

 He fears that urging people to simply drop beef — instead of reducing their overall consumption of all kinds of meat — will drive more people to simply substitute more chicken, which has environmental and animal welfare costs of its own.

 “An eat-less-meat message is less controversial and ultimately more productive,” he said.
 “Because the problem is not the existence of beef but the level of meat consumption.”